What are cataracts?

 Laser cataract surgery vs. traditional cataract surgery

-Cataract surgery has certainly evolved over the years.
-This is not the same cataract surgery that your parents may have had.
-No longer are long hospitalizations required, and the procedure is done at our Long Island surgery center.
+Cataract surgery has evolved significantly over the years.
+This isn’t the same cataract surgery that your parents may have had.
+Long hospitalizations are no longer required, since the procedure is now performed at a dedicated surgery center.

-We are also proud to announce the arrival of laser cataract surgery that is done with our state-of-the-art CATALYS® Precision Laser System.
+We’re also proud to announce the arrival of laser cataract surgery that’s done with our state-of-the-art CATALYS® Precision Laser System.
 We also can perform traditional phacoemulsification cataract surgery.
-Take a moment and review our pages on cataract surgery technologies and the various advantages this can bring to the surgical experience.
+Take a moment to review our pages on cataract surgery technologies and the various advantages they can bring to the surgical experience.